saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Communication history in the Chatter
 ------------------------------------

-An accessible record of the sent mailings is kept on each recipient's :guilabel:`Chatter`, located beneath a recipient's contact form (in the :guilabel:`Contacts` application).
+An accessible record of every sent mailing(s) is kept on each recipient's *chatter* section, located beneath a recipient's contact form (in the *Contacts* application).

-Database users can reference the :guilabel:`Chatter` to easily keep track of communications, and see a history of interactions with contacts and prospects.
+Database users can reference the chatter to easily keep track of communications, and see a history of interactions with contacts and prospects.

-For example, sales representatives can use the :guilabel:`Chatter` to quickly find out which SMS mailing promotions a certain customer has received (or not received).
+For example, sales representatives can use the chatter to quickly find out which :abbr:`SMS (Short Message Service)` mailing promotions a certain customer has received (or not received).

 .. image:: mailing_lists_blacklists/sms-marketing-chatter.png
    :align: center